realworldocaml/book/en/compiler-output-formats.md

 ### Native code generation

+The native code compiler is ultimately the tool that production OCaml code goes through.
+It compiles the lambda form into fast native code executables, with cross-module inlining and code optimization passes that the bytecode interpreter doesn't perform.
+However, care is taken to ensure compatibility with the bytecode runtime, and the same code should run identically when compiled with either toolchain.

+The `ocamlopt` command is the frontend to the native code compiler, and has a very similar interface to `ocamlc`.
+It also accepts `ml` and `mli` files, but compiles them to:

+* A `.o` file containing native object code.
+* A `.cmx` file containing extra information for linking and cross-module optimization.
+* A `.cmi` compiled interface file that is the same as the bytecode compiler.

+When the compiler links modules together into an executable, it uses the contents of the `cmx` files to perform cross-module inlining across compilation units.
+This can be a significant speedup for standard library functions that are frequently used outside of their module.

+Collections of `.cmx` and `.o` files can also be be linked into a `.cmxa` archive by passing the `-a` flag to the compiler.
+However, unlike the bytecode version, you must keep the individual `cmx` files in the compiler search path so that they are available for cross-module inlining.
+If you don't do this, the compilation will still succeed, but you will have missed out on an important optimization and have slower binaries.

+#### Building debuggable libraries

+The native code compiler builds executables that can be debugged using conventional system debuggers such as GNU `gdb`.
+You'll need to compile your libraries with the `-g` option to add the debug information to the output, just as you need to with C compilers.

+TODO add example of gdb breakpoint use

+#### Profiling native code libraries

+TODOs

 ## Interfacing with C

 Now that you understand the runtime structure of the garbage collector, you can